-- Audiological evaluations to measure the extent of hearing loss and determine the most appropriate make and model of hearing aid. - Hearing aids (monaural or binaural) including ear mold(s), the hearing aid instrument, batteries, cords and other ancillary equipment up to a maximum payment of \$700 per Member combined for both ears once, in a twenty-four (24) month period for In-Network and Out-of-Network Providers. - Visits for fitting, counseling, adjustments and repairs for a one-year period after receiving the covered hearing aid.
+- Audiological evaluations to measure the extent of hearing loss and determine the most appropriate make and model of hearing aid. - Hearing aids (monaural or binaural) including ear mold(s), the hearing aid instrument, batteries, cords and other ancillary equipment up to a maximum payment of \$700 per Member once in a twenty-four (24) month period. - Visits for fitting, counseling, adjustments and repairs for a one-year period after receiving the covered hearing aid.